 When an HE STA does not receive the corresponding acknowledgement frame in response to the MPDU sent in HE TB PPDU, the backoff for the associated EDCAF resumes the backoff counter countdown.

-TB

-ATB regardless of whether the STA has received the corresponding acknowledgement frame in response to the MPDU sent in HE TB PPDU.When an HE STA successfully receives the corresponding acknowledgement frame in response to the MPDU sent in HE triggerbased PPDU, the backoff for the associated EDCAF resumes the backoff counter countdown. (#6522, 6523, 10240)
+If an HE STA does not successfully receive the corresponding acknowledgement frame in response to the MPDU sent in an HE TB PPDU, the short retry counters and long retry counters for the associated EDCAF are not changed.

-When an HE STA does not receive the corresponding acknowledgement frame in response to the MPDU sent in HE trigger based PPDU, the backoff for the associated EDCAF resumes the backoff counter countdown. (#6524, 6525)
+An HE STA resumes the backoff counter countdown for the associated EDCAF after transmission of an MPDU in HE TB PPDU regardless of whether the STA has received the corresponding acknowledgement frame in response to the MPDU sent in HE TB PPDU.

 10.22.2.6 Sharing an EDCA TXOP